 If any of these apply, then our Medical Negligence Solicitors may be able to help you claim compensation to cover expenses such as rehabilitation support, loss of past/future wages, medical costs, prescriptions and out-of-pocket expenses.

 Get in touch for a free consultation and ask if we can deal with your case on a No Win, No Fee basis.
+Ask if we may be able to visit you at home.

 What is Encephalitis?